FCBGP/rpki-rpa-verification/draft-xu-sidrops-fc-verification.md

 The definitions and semantics of Route Path Authorizations (RPA) provided in [I-D.guo-sidrops-rpa-profile] are applied here.

 - **Route is ineligible**: The term has the same meaning as in {{RFC4271}}, i.e., "route is ineligible to be installed in Loc-RIB and will be excluded from the next phase of route selection."
 - **AS-path**: This term defines a sequence of ASes listed in the BGP UPDATE AS_PATH or AS4_PATH attribute.
-In this document, the terms AS-path, AS_PATH, and AS4_PATH are interchangeably used.
+This document uses the terms AS-path, AS_PATH, and AS4_PATH interchangeably.
 - **Weakly Valid**: This is one of the verification results of using RPA objects to verify AS_PATH, indicating that at least one AS in the path is validated as VALID by RDA, while all other ASes yield an UNKNOWN verification result.
 - **VRPP**: Validated RPA Payload (see {{RoutePathAuthorizations}}).

-# Route Path Authorizations (RPA){#RoutePathAuthorizations}
+# Route Path Authorizations (RPA) {#RoutePathAuthorizations}

 Route Path Authorizations (RPA) objects encapsulate the routing paths description of an Autonomous System (AS).
 Similar to most RPKI-signed objects, the verification results for RPA are classified into four distinct states: Valid, Weakly Valid, Invalid, and Unknown.